At the border between Poland and Belarus, in the primeval forest of Białowieża, Bison hunting is now open.

 In the early cold hours of the morning, among the frost-covered meadows of Białowieża, the warm breath of the bison forms clouds of vapor, making it feel like you’re facing a mythical creature.
 With its broad chest and head lowered towards the ground, it can be seen grazing the grass of the surrounding clearing.
 Characterized by thick brown fur and long horns, the European bison is the largest wild land animal remaining on our continent, with an average weight of around 600 kg, reaching up to 800 kg.
 Currently found in Central and Eastern Europe, the Polish mammal has few predators aside from humans!

 In the early decades of the 20th century, the mammal was hunted to the point of total extinction in the wild.
-However, through the breeding of individuals in captivity, which were later reintroduced into various EU states, the presence of the animal has been consolidated over time, contributing to the continuous maintenance of the ecosystem’s balance.
+However, through the breeding of individuals in captivity, which were later reintroduced into various european states, the presence of the animal has been consolidated over time, contributing to the continuous maintenance of the ecosystem’s balance.
 It is estimated that there are just under four thousand specimens in Europe, with the most famous and numerous herd located in the Białowieża Forest in Poland and Belarus, where these mammals live in the wild.

 Comprising four immense interconnected forests, the Białowieża Forest spans approximately 1,500 kilometers and is considered the sanctuary of the European bison.
 Located about 70 kilometers north of Brest, it represents all that remains of the vast forest that thousands of years ago covered all of Europe, earning it a place among UNESCO’s World Heritage sites in 1979.